betonomochalka/counter/README.md

-My first project on sway
+Incremenet and Decrement on Sway language